7 Days in Southern Puglia:

 Luxury Lodging in Galatina

-Day 1:
+Day 1

-Explore Galatina
+Explore gorgeous Galatina

-Check-in and Tour your new accommodations
+Check-in and Tour your new accommodations and get ready for an authentic Puglia experience

-Have lunch at Corte del Fuoco in Galatina
+Have lunch at Corte del Fuoco in Galatina (ask for Deanna)

 Take a mid-day Siesta (People stay out late in Italy)

 Tour Basilica Santa Caterina and the Frenzy of Frescos that light up this monument of Faith.
-Also check out the Churches’ museum which houses the relics including Caterina’s finger- stolen and brought to Galatina to become the treasure the Basilica was built around.

-Visit St. Paul’s well and learn the history of Tarantella – the dance of the spider bite
+Visit St. Paul’s well and learn the history of Tarantella -the dance of the spider bite

 Try aperitivo at Roger 65– an artisan of cocktails